How to Pass the Massachusetts Foster Home Inspection in a Pre-1978 House

 Step-by-Step: Getting Lead-Compliant Before Your Home Study

 Step 1: Determine if your home requires a lead inspection.
-If your home was built before 1978, it requires a lead inspection before DCF will approve your license.
-This is not negotiable.
+If your home was built before 1978 and you plan to care for a child under six, it requires a lead inspection and compliance letter before that child can be placed.
 If you're uncertain of your home's construction date, check the title history or the city/town assessor database.

 Step 2: Check whether a prior inspection exists.
 Massachusetts maintains lead inspection records.
 If you purchased a home that was previously deleaded or has a prior Letter of Compliance, contact the Massachusetts Lead Paint Program at the Department of Public Health (617-753-8400) to verify your record status.
 If you have a valid Letter of Compliance or an unexpired Letter of Interim Control, you may already be covered.

 Step 3: Hire a licensed lead inspector.
 Licensed lead inspectors in Massachusetts are certified by the DPH Lead Paint Program.
-A standard inspection typically costs $350–$550 for a single-family home.
+Inspection fees and timing vary by the home and inspector; ask for a written quote and schedule.
 The inspector tests painted surfaces using X-ray fluorescence (XRF) technology or paint chip samples.
-The inspection itself takes 2–4 hours.

 Step 4: Review the inspection report.
 The report identifies all lead hazards by surface, condition, and severity.
 Read it carefully before discussing remediation options with a licensed deleader.
 Not every identified lead surface requires immediate treatment — interim control focuses on hazardous surfaces (peeling, chipping, friction surfaces, impact surfaces) rather than encapsulated surfaces in good condition.